 Problem?
 Their target audience developed long-time habits using tools like InVision, Sketch, or Framer throughout their careers.

-To win them over, Figma created a compare section on their website in order to educate them about the product key differentiators.
+To win them over, Figma created a compare section on their website in order to educate them about the product's key differentiators.

 Mission accomplished!
 Figma is the fastest-growing tool in that category.